saarors/monitor/README.md

 # What is a monitor?
-monitor is a small Python (TeX) project for removing viruses from your computer - when you download the application, a terminal window opens with a neat table of existing processes.
+monitor is a small Python project for removing viruses from your computer - when you download the application, a terminal window opens with a neat table of existing processes.
 To kill a process, select the desired process with arrows and press K.

 # screenshot
 To create a screenshot -